 - Entry 43: 4-nonylphenol, branched and linear, ethoxylated [4-NPnEO]

 The Commission clarified in its Report to the European Parliament and the Council on 20 December 2016, in relation to applications for authorisation for endocrine disrupting substances, that “it remains the responsibility of applicants for authorisation to demonstrate that a threshold exists and to determine that threshold in accordance with Annex I to REACH.” and that “it is up to RAC to assess the validity of the assessment and ultimately decide on the possible existence or not of this threshold.”

 There is scientific uncertainty surrounding whether or not thresholds can be derived for Endocrine Disrupting (ED) substances.
 This uncertainty was discussed in the ECHA seminar for potential applicants for authorisation (18-19 April 2017) where it was concluded that further clarity would be needed in relation to the expected applications for authorisation for these two substances.
 Therefore, ECHA will organise a workshop to discuss the ED properties of these two substances and explore potential ways forward in applications for authorisation.

 RAC – ECHA’s scientific committee for risk assessment

-The purpose of the workshop is to have an open exchange of views between stakeholders and ECHA on the available scientific evidence relating to the hazard, risk and impact assessment of NPnEO and OPnEO.
-The workshop will address in particular whether it is possible to derive thresholds or dose-response relationships for these substances as well as the challenges of estimating exposure in environmental compartments.
+The purpose of the workshop was to have an open exchange of views between stakeholders and ECHA on the available scientific evidence relating to the hazard and risk assessment of NPnEO and OPnEO.
+In particular, the workshop discussed the uncertainties surrounding the derivation of thresholds and dose-response relationships for these substances as well as the challenges of estimating exposure in environmental compartments.
 Minimising exposure was also discussed.

 For questions about the workshop, please contact: application-authorisation [at] echa.europa.eu.